Ulnar (pinkie) sided wrist pain caused by TFCC (Triangular Fibro-Cartilage Complex) injuries are challenging to treat.

 Wendy Medeiros, OTR, CHT.
 Wendy’s nearly 25 years experience as an Occupational Therapist and Certified Hand Therapist has given her great insight into this injury.

-This is an invasive and expensive study so most physicians order an MRI first.
+Many physicians order an MRI for wrist injuries.
 MRI’s are helpful but not always accurate.
+Learn why here.

 After opening her practice in 2000, Wendy noticed an increase in TFCC injuries and realized that there wasn’t an easy, accurate, and 100% reliable test to determine this specific injury.

 This difficulty in accurately diagnosing a TFCC tear inspired Wendy to create an objective and reliable test that anyone can perform at home using an inexpensive non-digital scale (It cannot be performed on a digital scale).
 She developed the Weight Bearing Test.
 It is now used by orthopaedic specialists and physical therapists as THE gold-standard to diagnose this difficult injury.
 It is a priceless tool to assess the wrist.

 It is the single most effective way to determine TFCC tears.